Product

 • Contraction MRR: MRR lost from existing customers (i.e. downgrades)

-Why this SaaS metric is important
+Why This SaaS Metric is Important

 The point of the Quick Ratio is to tell you how efficient and sustainable your growth is.
 The best way to show the value of Quick Ratio is with an example.
 I’ll steal one from this article.

-Let’s take three companies that all have net MRR growth of $10,000.
+Let’s take three companies with net MRR growth of $10,000.

 Quick Ratio Example